ShaoPengyang/ShaoPengyang.github.io/_pages/about.md

   - /about.html
 ---

-I am Pengyang Shao, a visiting researcher at NExT++ Lab (National University of Singapore) working with [Prof. Tat-Seng Chua](https://www.comp.nus.edu.sg/cs/people/chuats/).
+I am Pengyang Shao (邵鹏阳), a visiting researcher at NExT++ Lab (National University of Singapore) working with [Prof. Tat-Seng Chua](https://www.comp.nus.edu.sg/cs/people/chuats/).
 I received my Ph.D.
 (July 2025) from Hefei University of Technology, supervised by [Prof. Meng Wang](https://sites.google.com/view/meng-wang/home).
 My main research interest focuses on LLM unlearning (targeted removal of specific knowledges or behaviors of LLM) or LLM safety (ensure LLM can refuse some queries).
 I am also interested in information retrieval or applying LLMs for downstream tasks, e.g., personalization.

 **I am actively seeking postdoctoral opportunities**.
 I am also open to research collaborations and mentorship, particularly with self-driven students.
 Please feel free to reach out to me at *shaopymark at gmail.com* or *shaopengyang at u.nus.edu*.